sherintm/web-scraping-challenge/README.md

 # web-scraping-challenge
 This project does web scraping of Mars related data from different websites and puts them together in a webpage.
 It scrapes data using Splinter, BeautifulSoup, Pandas and Jupyter Notebook.
-A Python flask application is used to render the scraped data which is stored in MongoDB.<br><br>
+A Python flask application is used to render the scraped data which is stored in MongoDB.<br>

 Follwoing data are scraped from the respective sites.<br>
 <ul>